HedgeDocs/HedgeDocs.github.io/docs/docs/general/hson.md

 instead, lookup each parameter by its name as needed, and either error-out or fallback to a default value if a required parameter is not present.

+!!! important
     **Note that the following are not allowed to be used as parameter names:**

-- Empty strings
+    - Empty strings.
-- Strings which contain forward slashes
+    - Strings which contain forward slashes.

 !!! info
     The "no forward slash" rule allows tooling to access parameters by "path", like so: